Nasmyth Environmental Center

 Outdoor education opens the door to much more than science.

-Taking outdoor education to a new level, the Nasmyth Environmental Center draws elementary students closer to applied sciences at an earlier age.
+Taking outdoor education to a new level, the Nasmyth Environmental Center (NEC) draws elementary students closer to applied sciences at an earlier age.
 Experimenting, testing, and coming to conclusions over long periods of time proves to keep students engaged with the material and advances them into higher stages of learning.

 As they nurture plants that grow and blossom in our 2,300 sq ft greenhouse, care for chickens in our on-site chicken coop and consider how to market the eggs, students tackle real-world challenges, collaboratively developing insightful solutions.